To contest a Will, you must be an eligible person – that is:

 Strict time limits apply to contesting a Will.
 The provision application needs to be filed with the Supreme Court within nine months of the date of death.

-Speak with one of our lawyers as early as possible so that we can help you successfully contest a Will.
+Speak with one of our wills and estates lawyers in Cairns as early as possible so that we can help you successfully contest a Will.

 Fill out the form below and we will call you back to organise a meeting with your own Lawyer.